daattali/beautiful-jekyll/_posts/2015-10-12-first-post.markdown

 image: /img/young-me.png
 tags: meta
 ---
 Greetings, netizens!
-I am Jason Devore, the Developer (or just "Jason Developer" to keep things short).
+I am Jason "The Developer" Devore.
 Welcome to my blog!

 I've decided to start blogging (again) because it has been difficult for me to establish significance and purpose across the web's landscape.
 For far too long have I forfeited my writing endeavors to the ephemeral realm of Facebook, Twitter, and Tumblr.
 While these applications may provide a creative outlet for those who've never used the Internet as a platform for transmitting their thoughts, I've been a long-time veteran of blogs (even way back when they were called [e/n sites](http://www.urbandictionary.com/define.php?term=e%2Fn)) and I am in need of getting back to my roots.
 Also, I like the idea of customizing the layout and writing style of my web site without having depend on the conventions of the tech behemoth's walled gardens.
 This web site is the beginning!